 It was also in 2014, when Specialty coffee hooked me completely.
 I not only attended the German Barista Camp in August 2014, where I met so many wonderful coffee people – most of them still are making the core of my coffee network.

 I also booked seminar after seminar, workshop after workshop – coffee roasting and brewing, Barista and sensory skills, doing Latte Art and all.

-I went (and am still going until today) to events, trade shows and festivals all over Germany and in Europe, Intergastra, Kaffee Campus, Berlin Coffee Festival, Amsterdam Coffee Festival to just name a few.
+I went (and am still going until today) to events, trade shows and festivals all over Germany and in Europe, Intergastra, Kaffee Campus, Berlin Coffee Festival, Istanbul Coffee Festival, Amsterdam Coffee Festival to just name a few.

 I read and am still reading all sorts of coffee books (first one was about the ‘Balzac coffee’ story), subscribed to coffee magazines and bookmarked coffee blogs.

 So, no, for me, it wasn’t that certain great cup of specialty coffee, the aromas and the wonderful flavor in coffee that got me into specialty coffee in the first place.

 Remember, I started with hating coffee, moved over to Lattes and cappuccinos… it took a while until I made my way into filter coffee and actually started tasting all those great flavors.